(revised 5-30-2023)

 Additional Requirements by Concentration and/or Area

 The Music Program at the University of Louisiana Monroe is housed within the School of Visual and Performing Arts (VAPA), a component of the College of Arts, Education, and Sciences.
-The University of Louisiana Monroe is an accredited institutional member of the National Association of Schools of Music, and offers the Master of Music Education degree, the Bachelor of Music degree in Performance (vocal or instrumental), Theory and Composition, Piano Pedagogy, Music Education (vocal or instrumental), and the Bachelor of Arts degree in Music.
+The University of Louisiana Monroe is an accredited institutional member of the National Association of Schools of Music, and offers the Master of Music Education degree, the Bachelor of Musicdegree in Performance (vocal or instrumental), Theory and Composition, Piano Pedagogy, Music Education (vocal or instrumental), and the Bachelor of Arts degree in Music.

 All students seeking admission to an undergraduate program in music must first meet general admission requirements to the University of Louisiana Monroe.
 A student applying for admission as a music major must successfully complete an entrance audition and a theory placement exam.
 The theory placement exam is administered during the PREP orientation program held during the summer or during the week immediately preceding the first week of classes.
 At the time of the admission audition, the prospective student may also audition for a Talent Grant scholarship for the purpose of participating in a ULM music ensemble.
-Transfer students must also successfully complete and entrance audition and a music theory placement exam.
+Transfer students must also successfully complete an entrance audition and a music theory placement exam.

 Contacts for audition information and appointments